August 30, 2024

 What keeps preceptors from becoming preceptors

-• Difficulty completing clearance paperwork and affiliating preceptors.
+• Complex clearance paperwork and preceptor affiliation processes

-• Only 23% of NPs had attended some kind of preceptor education program.
+• Only 23% of nurse practitioners had participated in formal preceptor education programs

-• 63% of them identified preceptor education as the biggest barrier to precepting.
+• 63% identified lack of preceptor education as the primary barrier to taking on NP students

-• Time and perceived costs were the second and third biggest barriers.
+• Time constraints and perceived costs ranked as the second and third most significant obstacles

 Tax incentives have been a popular idea for a few years now, and it seems to be a growing trend in post-pandemic times.